 When I was hired at McDonald Wholesale, I was told not to bother trying to change the logo.
 “People know us by this logo!
 It’s part of our history.”

 I thought “Sure, okay.
-It’s a terrible logo but it’s not that big of a deal.
+It’s not that big of a deal.
 The company is growing and selling without a fancy fresh new logo.”

 About a month into my position, my boss approached me with his business card.

 He said, “What you change about these business cards?”